 Posters

 Welcome to the Poster presentations of the DANES conferences!
-Below you can view, explore and download some of the ground-breaking research in digital ancient Near Eastern studies.
+Below you can view, explore and download (through the Zenodo DOI banner links) some of the ground-breaking research in digital ancient Near Eastern studies.

 DANES 2023